sciZer0/7/v/README.md

 </p>
 <br>

-A blockchain of this sort might be the 1st one to achieve the market capitalization of $20 trillion.
+A blockchain of this sort might be the 1st one to achieve the market capitalization of $20 trillion — being especially-suitable for mass adoption.

 Specifically, this paper proposes an idea about a next-gen, layer-1, DAO-style blockchain which from day one is simultaneously:

 * highly-decentralized
 * highly-democratic
 * highly-sustainable
 * highly-efficient
 * with over 50,000 TPS
 * with a native, decreasing-supply token
 * with the ideal Gini coefficient